 Flickr by Gilles San Martin CC BY-SA 2.0

-Not in Maine – Eradication efforts are underway.
-The USDA confirms identification in Georgia, USA in 2023.
+Not in Maine—Eradication efforts are underway.
+The USDA confirmed identification in Georgia, USA, in 2023.
 Some scientists are concerned that even if eradication now is successful, future inadvertent incursions are likely.
 The range V velutina could exist in likely includes Southern Maine.
+It was found again in 2024.

 Present in Europe and the UK.